 The University pays for most of your elected coverage.
 You pay a small percentage of the cost of the coverage on a pre-tax or after-tax basis.
 The University offers two options:

-The Rockefeller Plan is administered by a Third Part Administrator (TPA) The Plan consists of an in-network option and an out-of-network option.
-The in-network option allows you to pay a small copay for services provided by a participating provider.
+The Managed Care Plan is administered by a Third Party Administrator (TPA).
+The Plan consists of an in-network option and an out-of-network option.
+The in-network option allows you to pay a copay for services provided by a participating provider.
 No referrals are needed.
+Pre-certification for certain services are required.
 For out-of-network services, once you satisfy your annual deductible, the TPA reimburses covered expenses at 80% of reasonable and customary charges up to the Plan maximums.
 Claim forms must be submitted.
-Emergency room visits and the first 120 days in the hospital are covered at 100% of reasonable and customary charges.

 Oxford is a Point-of-Service plan providing both in-network and out-of-network benefits.
 The in-network benefits are provided through your chosen Primary Care Physician (PCP), while the out-of-network benefits allow you to choose any doctor.
 Most treatments recommended by the PCP, including preventive measures, are covered with a minimal co-payment.
 Services provided by non-participating providers are subject to deductibles and co-insurance.